Jsebastian26/Jsebastian26/README.md

-## Hi there 👋
+# Im sebastian mantilla.

-<!Hi
+## about me:
-Im sebastian mantilla. im 22 years old.
+im 22 years old.

-About me:
+-ia student at riwi, i like programmaing
-ia student at riwi, i like programmaing and i play spotr. i like
+-and i play sports.
-**Jsebastian26/Jsebastian26** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+-i like

 Here are some ideas to get you started: